PundiAI/fx-docs/tutorials/installation.md

 Install `make` and `gcc`.

-On Ubuntu this can be done with the following:
+On Ubuntu this can be done with the following commands:
 ```bash
 sudo apt-get update